ripandy/SOAR/README.md

 - Unity 6.0 or later

 > [!NOTE]
-> This GitHub project cannot be opened directly in Unity Editor.
-See [Installation](https://github.com/kadinche/Kassets#Installation) for cloning.
+> This repository is a Unity Package, not a standalone Unity Project.
+It cannot be opened directly in the Unity Editor.
+Please follow the [Installation](#installation) instructions to add it to your project.

 # Getting Started